 Plan members are required by state statute to contribute a percentage of their annual covered salary and the Lincoln Parish Assessor is required to contribute at an actuarially determined rate.
-During the year ended December 31, 2006, the employee rate remained at 8%.
-The employer rate was 14.0% for January 2006 through September 2006.
-The employer rate was 13.5% for October 2006 through December 2006.
+During the year ended December 31, 2008, the employee rate remained at 8%.
+The employer rate was 13.5% in 2008.
 Contributions to the system include .0025% of the taxes shown to be collectible by the tax rolls of each parish, plus revenue sharing funds appropriated by the legislature.
 The contribution requirements of plan members and the Lincoln Parish Assessor are established and may be amended by state statute.
 As provided by Louisiana Revised Statute 11:103, the employer contributions are determined by actuarial valuation and are subject to change each year based on the results of the valuation for the prior fiscal year.